chaoss/wg-dei/focus-areas/event-diversity/time-inclusion-for-virtual-events.md

 *The usage and dissemination of health metrics may lead to privacy violations.
 Organizations may be exposed to risks.
 These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
 There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
 The usage of metrics must be examined for risk and potential data ethics problems.
 Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*

-Examples of Time Inclusion which can be implemented include:
+Examples of Time Inclusion for Virtual Events which can be implemented include:
 - Having the speaker do a pre-recording where the speaker is able to answer questions live in the chat
 - Doing a presentation within a certain time block for certain time zones
 - Preparing and sending a recording to be live within an hour